pombredanne/sauerburger.com-frank-sortednp/README.md

 Numpy and Numpy arrays are a really great tool.
-However, intersecting and merging multiple numpy arrays is rather less performant.
+However, intersecting and merging multiple sorted numpy arrays is rather less performant.
 The current numpy implementation concatenates the two arrays and sorts the combination.
 If you want to merge or intersect multiple numpy arrays, there is a much faster way, by using the property, that the resulting array is sorted.